-Logs are streamed over TCP not UDP.
-Additionally, if you are using custom VCL (/guides/vcl-faqs/where-can-i-upload-custom-vcl) be sure to include the #FASTLY deliver (/guides/vcl-faqs/how-do-i-mix-and-match-fastly-vcl-with-custom-vcl) macro in your vcl deliver handler.
+Logs are streamed over TCP not UDP using ASCII encoding.
+Additionally, if you are using custom VCL (/guides/vcl-faqs/where-can-i-upload-custom-vcl) be sure to include the #FASTLY deliver (/guides/vcl-faqs/how-do-i-mix-and-match-fastly-vcl-with-custom-vcl) macro in your vcl_deliver handler.